 OMS holds member-only field trips in the fall and spring to educate participants about macrofungi identification and ecological habitats (as opposed to specific sites).
 Conducted by volunteers from within the OMS, trips are subject to weather and hunting conditions.
 We usually limit field trip size in order to minimize environmental impact, expedite organization, and avoid overcrowding.
 Most field trips are held on weekends, but occasional weekday trips are available.
 Field trip leaders generally arrange a meeting location, gather the group for preliminary instructions, and suggest locations for participants to hunt.
 At a pre-arranged time, participants convene to identify the mushrooms they find.
 Participants are responsible for their own safety during the hunt and for any mushrooms they choose to consume.

 Each year, the society hosts two mycology camps; one in the fall on the Oregon Coast, and the other in the spring in the Cascades.
-In recent years, camps have been held at locations offering comfortable indoor accommodations, group meals, and roomy facilities.
-Every effort is made to keep the costs affordable for individuals and families.
+Camps have been held at locations offering comfortable indoor summer-camp style accommodations, group meals, and roomy facilities.
+We try to keep the costs affordable for individuals and families.
 Fruiting conditions vary from year to year, but we can guarantee fun, learning opportunities and camaraderie at the fall and spring mycology camps.

-Meetings are held at 7:30 p.m. on the fourth Monday of every month except July and December, in the Forest Discovery Center, Cheatham Hall, 4033 SW Canyon Road, Portland, Oregon.
+Meetings are generally held the second Monday of every month except July and December, in the Forest Discovery Center, Cheatham Hall, 4033 SW Canyon Road, Portland, Oregon.
 Cheatham Hall is across the street from Washington Park Station on the MAX Red Line, near the Zoo.
 There is a identification session starting at 6:30 pm, followed by OMS business, and then the guest presentation starting at 7:30 pm.

-Beginners can benefit from the identification session held prior to each monthly meeting (6:30 pm).
+Beginners and experienced mushroomers alike can benefit from the identification session held prior to each monthly meeting (6:30 pm).
 Experienced members help identify mushrooms brought in by participants.

 Held usually on the third Sunday of October, this colorful event also showcases mushroom cookery and preservation, toxic mushroom information, books for sale, demonstrations of mushroom dyeing, and much more.
 OMS members start putting the show together at 5:30 a.m., and open the doors to the public at noon.